Friends of Peter G.

 "Friends of Peter G." is the tenth episode of the ninth season of the animated comedy series Family Guy.
 It aired on Fox in the United States on February 13, 2011.
-The episode follows Peter and Brian as they are forced to join Alcoholics Anonymous after causing an alcohol-fueled disruption at a movie theatre, which they do reluctantly.
+The episode follows Peter and Brian as they are forced to attend Alcoholics Anonymous meetings after causing an alcohol-fueled disruption at a movie theatre, which they do reluctantly.
 Eventually, after Peter crashes his car while driving home drunk, he is approached by Death, who shows him what his life will be like if he continues to drink heavily, as well as if he had never drank at all.
 Death persuades Peter that he has the willpower to put the bottle down sometimes.

 The episode was written by Brian Scully and directed by John Holmquist.
 It received mostly mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 5.99 million homes in its original airing.
 The episode featured guest performances by H. Jon Benjamin, Adam Carolla, Carrie Fisher, Phil LaMarr, Jessica Stroup and Laura Vandervoort, along with several recurring guest voice actors for the series.
 It was first announced at the 2010 San Diego Comic-Con.